CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/03_16_write_csv_en-US/write_csv.md

 `["foo", "bar", "oooff"]`

-So the file should look like this:
+the file should look like this:

 ```
 foo;2